evanx/mpush-redis/README.md

 Also, the capability to configure different Redis instances for output lists was removed.
 In order to guarantee delivery, clearly this service must use `multi` to atomically push the messages to all output queues.

-Moving messages to a remote Redis instance, is a different problem, e.g. we want to retry forever in the event of a "delivery-error."
+Moving messages to a remote Redis instance, is a different problem, e.g. we want to retry forever in the event of a "delivery error."
 This will be addressed in an upcoming `vpush-redis` service.
 That name is an acronym for "value push," since it's purpose is to push a Redis "value" to a remote instance "reliably."

 ### Further plans

 This is a "microservice" not least by the metric that it was initially developed in a day or so (for some weekend fun).
 Some subsequent work rather reduced its scope and features.
-I plan to implement others in a similar vein, perhaps two per month.
+I plan to implement others in a similar vein, perhaps two per month, where their scope is bounded as tightly as possible.

 The over-arching goal is to implement many common integration patterns, for the purpose of composing Redis-based microservices.

+The power of a system is the sum of its parts, which is greater if those parts are composable.

 ### Implementation